How to Make Delicious Glaze Icing

 The magic happens as glaze sets up and turns into a delicious, sweet topper for donuts, muffins, cinnamon rolls, hot-cross buns, and any number of other sweet treats.

 I use this glaze for my Glazed Pineapple-Coconut Cake, a delicious tropical-tasting cake that I pour glaze over as soon as it comes out of the oven.
+Imagine being able to ice a cake while it's still warm.
 I also use this glaze for a Christmas sweetbread called Kugelhopft.
-I cook it slightly longer, so that it is thicker.
-I make this every year and it's a favorite treat.
+I cook it slightly longer, so that it is thicker, when making my Kuegelhopft.
+I make this sweet bread every year and it's a favorite treat.

 Did you Know?